-Charter Application Process .
-There shall be a two-stage application process leading to the granting of a charter for Commonwealth and Horace Mann applicants.
-Applicants shall submit to the Department prospectuses and final applications in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
-Following the submission and review of prospectuses, the Commissioner will invite selected applicants to submit final applications.
+Charter Application Process: Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
+Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students .

-Horace Mann applications shall be accepted in three categories:
+Horace Mann applications shall be accepted in three categories with the corresponding district approvals:

-1. A Horace Mann application to create a new school, submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+All Horace Mann charters granted before January 2010 are considered Horace Mann I.

-2. A Horace Mann application submitted as a conversion of an existing public school, filed with the approval of the school committee.
-Horace Mann conversion applications may be submitted at any time but shall participate in the two-stage application process, with similar periods of time for review of prospectuses, final applications, and charter granting , and may not open until completion of the opening procedures process.
+A Horace Mann II application may be submitted as a conversion of an existing public school provided the application is submitted with the approval of the school committee.
+Horace Mann II applications may be submitted at any time but shall participate in the application process in accordance with guidelines issued by the Department, with similar periods of time for review and charter granting.
+Horace Mann II charter schools may not open until completion of the opening procedures process.

-3. A Horace Mann application to create a new school, submitted with the approval of the school committee.
-An agreement with the local collective bargaining unit is not required prior to board approval.
+A Horace Mann III application may be submitted to create a new school provided the application is submitted with the approval of the school committee.
+An agreement with the local collective bargaining unit is not required prior to Board approval of a Horace Mann III charter school.

-Horace Mann charter schools may be exempt from provisions of local collective bargaining agreements, provided that employees of the school will continue:
+All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue:

-1. to be members of the local collective bargaining unit;
+to be members of the local collective bargaining unit;